cronvel/terminal-kit/doc/low-level.md

 * .delete(n): delete n char after (like the DELETE key)
 * .backDelete(): delete one char backward (like the BACKSPACE key), shorthand composed by a .left(1) followed by a .delete(1)
+* .scrollUp(n): scroll up n lines, new lines are added at the bottom
+* .scrollDown(n): scroll down n lines, new lines are added at the top
 * .alternateScreenBuffer(): this set/unset the alternate screen buffer, many terminal do not support it or inhibit it